SELCAL

 Can I choose any code

 Not quite.
-The SELCAL system supports sixteen characters from the Latin alphabet (letters through S, excluding Iand O) and the characters are written/transmitted in alphabetical order as two ordered pairs of characters.
+The SELCAL system supports sixteen characters from the Latin alphabet (letters A through S, excluding I, N and O) and the characters are written/transmitted in alphabetical order as two ordered pairs of characters.
 For example, the code AB-CD is valid, as well as CD-AB, however, BA-CD and DC-BA are not.
 Each letter in any given code must be unique, so both AA-BC and AC-CD are invalid.

 Can I use SELCAL on VATSIM?